How to Clean Up Your Website's Content

 Even if you completed steps one through six flawlessly, you’ll still only be getting half of the equation that Google uses to evaluate your site’s helpfulness.
 Good quality content is a huge step.
 Regularly released content adds to that foundation and sets you apart.

 Much like managing social media, this is a step that many experts want to give a steadfast rule for.
 Honestly, I think you can ignore most of these.
 Determining frequency is something that, yes, research can help, but ultimately is something that must be decided for yourself.
 If you hate blogging but you’re willing to try posting once per month, shoot for that.
 If you want to hire a writer but can’t afford to post every month, try a post every other month.
 If you love blogging and want to grow your skills, try writing a post per week.
 Start with a realistic goal so that you won’t get discouraged.
 If you find over time that you can do more, by all means, re-evaluate.

 Content takes a lot of work, but it can pay off

-This post is more than 3,000 words, and I had to add a downloadable PDF to fit in everything I wanted to say.
-Even with that, there’s so much more that I could include in this post.
+This post is more than 3,000 words, and there’s so much more that I could include in this post.
 So, what does that mean for you?

 It means that it will take a while to knock out these steps.
 Tending to the quality and usefulness of your website’s content isn’t a quick or simple endeavor.
 This can be encouraging, because if you get started and feel like you’re taking on a monster of a project, you’re not alone.
 There are business people much like you who are trying to do what’s best for their company (and their customers) but are realizing that this is no easy feat.